Cosmic Queries – Black Hole Escape

 yeah i thought it was a buddy of mine um

-I was cheating compared to the other comedians.
+So, you know, I was, I was cheating compared to the other comedians.
+Comedians who were just sort of comedians.

 You actually know how to flow a conversation.

-You know how to end a sentence so that the other person knows you just ended a sentence when it's time for them to start speaking.
+You know how to end a sentence so that the other person knows you just ended a sentence.
+It's time for them to start speaking.

 There's a whole dynamic there that would not otherwise be obvious.